-MaRINET2 has opened its 4th call for free access to testing facilities.
+MaRINET2 will open its 5th call for free access to testing facilities in summer 2020

 Successful applicants will receive free access to a world-leading network of testing and research infrastructures.
 The call is open to offshore energy technology developers, including wind, wave and tidal energy at system and component level.

 MaRINET2 is a €10.5m project funded by the European Commission’s Horizon 2020 programme, and coordinated by the MaREI (Marine and Renewable Energy Ireland) Centre.
 The project will accelerate the development of offshore renewable energy technologies by providing free-of-charge access to a network of 57 research facilities across Europe, including University of Plymouth's Coastal, Ocean and Sediment Transport (COAST) laboratory.
-Access will be granted through a series of competitive calls for applicants.
+Access is granted through a series of competitive calls for applicants.